VladAlbu97/Dual-Stack-network-CCNA/README.md

     • Cost-Effectiveness: The smaller Regional Office needed full segmentation capabilities (like the HQ) but without the high cost of purchasing redundant Layer 3 switches.
     • Future-Proofing: The entire network needed to be compatible with IPv6 to prepare for the eventual exhaustion of IPv4 and modern internet standards.
 3. Network Design & Topology
-The network was designed as a hub-and-spoke WAN topology, with the Corporate HQ acting as the central hub connecting to the Branch Office and Data Center.
+The network was designed as a full mash WAN topology.
     • Site 1: Corporate HQ (Main Branch)
         ◦ Design: A three-tier hierarchical model was used for high performance and scalability.
         ◦ Core/Distribution Layer: Two redundant Multilayer Switches (MLS) handle all high-speed Inter-VLAN routing.